Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 Google Trends is a free way to see what people are searching for over time and in what frequency.
 You can check the “topical hotness” of any keyword just like you would search for something on Google and export the data for free.

-Crime Data Sources
+Free Data Sources for Crime

 84. Bureau of Justice Statistics